annotation/text-fabric/tf/docs/about/clientmanual.md

 :   Each object in the corpus has a unique number: its *node* number.
     Within a level, we can also enumerate all its objects, starting with 1.
     The ordinals identify objects uniquely within their level.
-    You can choose wich of these numbers you want displayed.
+    You can choose which of these numbers you want displayed.

     !!! hint
-        Use nodes for interoperability with Text-Fabric;
+        Use nodes for interoperability with TF;
         otherwise ordinals are more intuitive.

 <mark>3. highlighting in exports</mark>